 She was a long-time member of Genesis Bible Church in Scio and with a grateful heart saw her children follow the Lord as well.

-A Celebration of Life service to honor Elaine will be held at a later date.
+A Celebration of Life service to honor Elaine will be held at Genesis Bible Church, Sunday, June 5 at 2:00 PM.
 Arrangements are under the direction of Baker-Swan Funeral Home Scio/Wellsville.
 Online condolences may be offered at www.baker-swan.com.

 Memorial contributions in Elaine’s name may be made to American Cancer Society B. Thomas Golisano Hope Lodge, 1120 Goodman Street South, Rochester, NY 14620. © 2022 Baker-Swan Funeral Home.